yalmip/yalmip.github.io/_posts/inside/2017-08-11-Extracting.md

 ## Extracting solver input

-If we want to investigate the model that YALMIP sends to a solver, we can use either the command [export](/command/export), or call the solver and use the options **'savesolveroutput'** or **'debug'**.
+If we want to investigate the model that YALMIP sends to a solver, we can use either the command [export](/command/export), or call the solver and use the options **'savesolveroutput'** or **'savedebug'**.

 To extract a numerical model in solver-specific format without calling the solver, we use [export](/command/export)
 ````matlab